 Deferred tax assets and liabilities are calculated using the enacted or substantively enacted rates that are expected to apply when an asset is realised or a liability is settled.
 Deferred tax assets are recognised only to the extent it is considered probable that those assets will be recoverable.
 This involves an assessment of when those assets are likely to reverse, and a judgement as to whether or not there will be sufficient taxable profits available to offset the assets when they do reverse.
 This requires assumptions regarding future profitability and is therefore inherently uncertain.
+Therefore, in order to mitigate this inherent uncertainty, the business only assesses probable levels of recoverability over a maximum 6 year period with this assessment based on growth forecasts using a highly sensitised assessment of the Group's budget and long term strategic forecasts.
 To the extent assumptions regarding future profitability change, there can be an increase or decrease in the amounts recognised in respect of deferred tax assets as well as in the amounts recognised in income in the period in which the change occurs.